 First of all, it’s important to point out that the recent Synod on the Family took this question very seriously.
-In doing so, it reveals that our Church is deeply concerned about you and your situation and is diligently working on a pastoral plan that takes into account both our belief in the indissolubility of Marriage as well as the complex reality of many Catholics who are divorced and remarried outside of the Church.
-So, the first point is that this is a serious question that our Church is seriously aware of.
+Doing so reveals that our Church is deeply concerned about you and your situation and is diligently working on a pastoral plan that takes into account both our belief in the indissolubility of marriage, as well as the complex reality of many Catholics who are divorced and remarried outside of the Church.
+So, the first point is that this is an important question that our Church is seriously addressing.

-Or course this presents certain challenges for those who have divorced and remarried outside of the Church such as through the Justice of the Peace or in another Christian church.
-This is raises important questions for many, especially once the new civil marriage has been faithfully lived for several years (nine in your case).
+Or course this presents certain challenges for those who have divorced and remarried outside of the Church, such as through a justice of the peace or in another Christian church.
+This raises important questions for many, especially once the new civil marriage has been faithfully lived for several years (nine in your case).
 However, it’s important to note that the Church cannot ignore what we believe God established as indissoluble.
 So what is one to do?

 First, I strongly encourage you to look into the annulment process.
 An annulment is a way of presenting your first marriage to the Church so as to examine its validity.
-It’s not a Catholic divorce, rather, it’s a way of honestly examining the marriage from the beginning to discern whether something so essential to the marriage bond was missing that the marriage was never entered into validly from the beginning.
+It’s not a Catholic divorce; rather, it’s a way of honestly examining the marriage from the beginning to discern whether something so essential to the marriage bond was missing that the marriage was never entered into validly.
 Very often, when a divorce takes place, it becomes apparent that something was indeed missing from the beginning.
-So please do look into this process carefully with your parish priest.
-Even if an annulment is not right for you, it is important to look into it.
+So, please, do look into this process carefully with your parish priest.
+Even if an annulment is not right for you, it is important to explore that option.

 Regarding Holy Communion, the best thing to do is to make an appointment with your parish priest or another priest you trust and sit down to discuss your entire situation with him.
-It’simportant to talk about what happened with your first marriage as well as your current civil marriage.
-Hopefully the priest will be compassionate and help you sort out what God wants of you.
+It’s important to talk about what happened with your first marriage, as well as your current civil marriage.
+Hopefully, the priest will be compassionate and help you sort out what God wants of you.
 Again, the annulment process is something very important to consider.
-However, even without an annulment process the Synod did make reference to “internal forum” solutions.
-Though it is unclear what this means, it leaves the door open for the priest to prayerfully work with you to discern God’s will taking into consideration all the many complex factors that surround your current civil marriage and past divorce.
-In the end, the goal must be to seek God’s will and that must be done in collaboration with your parish priest.
+However, even without an annulment process, the synod did make reference to “internal forum” solutions.
+Though it is unclear what this means, it leaves the door open for the priest to prayerfully work with you to discern God’s will, taking into consideration the many complex factors that surround your current civil marriage and past divorce.
+In the end, the goal must be to seek God’s will, and that must be done in collaboration with your parish priest.